CannabisData/cannabisdata/docs/CONTRIBUTING.md

   - [Cloud Secret Manager](https://cloud.google.com/secret-manager) for storing configurations and keeping secrets secret.
     <!-- * *Optional* [Cloud SQL](https://cloud.google.com/sql) can be utilized if desired. -->

-Cannlytics generally follows a model-template-view (MTV) architectural pattern, where:
+Cannabis Data generally follows a model-template-view (MTV) architectural pattern, where:

 - The **model** is Django, `cannlytics`, and all engine components, such as JavaScript and CSS, that contain the logic of the application, which is provided to the views.
 - The **templates** are Django HTML files that describe the display and how data are presented.
 - The **views** are Python functions that control the model's logic, specify and provide data to templates, and manage user requests.

-Cannlytics favors a [domain-style code structure](https://stackoverflow.com/questions/40233657/ddd-what-is-proper-code-structure) for apps and material that will be edited frequently, separating Python views, HTML templates, and Javascript/CSS assets, and a [ducks-style code structure](https://www.etatvasoft.com/insights/react-design-patterns-and-structures-of-redux-and-flux/) for concepts within the apps, grouping dependencies required for a specific feature. 🦆 Ducks can inherit properties if needed, but are encouraged to be individualized and as self-contained as possible.
-The architecture of the Cannlytics app is as follows.
+The architecture of Cannabis Data is generally as follows:

 ```bash
 ├── .admin